Holocaust Memorial Center for the Jews of Macedonia

+History

 The Holocaust Memorial Center is a multimedia center, consisting of several functional parts.

-The construction works began in 2005.

-The Memorial Center is located in the so-called Jewish Quarter of Skopje, which was the center of Jewish life in this city until the deportation of the Jews.
+Its construction works began in 2005.
+The Memorial Center is located in the Jewish Quarter of Skopje, known as Еврејско маало, which was the center of Jewish life in this city until the deportation of the Jews.
 The museum is located behind the Museum of the Macedonian Struggle, which faces the Vardar River.

+Inauguration

 The Holocaust Memorial Center for the Jews of Macedonia was officially opened on 10 March 2011, exactly 68 years after the allied Bulgarian and German forces deported the Jews of present-day North Macedonia to the Treblinka extermination camp.

 The opening was attended by high-ranking officials from North Macedonia, Israel and other countries, notably the Prime Minister of the Republic of Macedonia Nikola Gruevski, the President of the Republic of Macedonia Gjorge Ivanov, Israeli Vice Prime Minister Moshe Ya'alon, the presidents of Montenegro and Albania, Filip Vujanović and Bamir Topi respectively, as well as a member of the Knesset, religious leaders and diplomats.

 Within three days of the memorial opening, it was visited by more than 3,000 people.

+Exhibitions

+Among the exhibitions, there is a large section dedicated to the life of the Sephardic Jews in North Macedonia, which includes a segment devoted to Ladino, the vernacular language spoken by the Sephardic Jews in the Ottoman Empire, with phrases and expressions in the Monastirli accent.